pbek/QOwnNotes/webpage/src/scripting/hooks.md

  *
  * It allows you to modify what is passed to the markdown to html converter *
- * The method can for example be used in multiple scripts to render code (like LaTeX math or mermaid)
+ * The function can for example be used in multiple scripts to render code (like LaTeX math or mermaid)
  * to its graphical representation for the preview
  *
  * The note will not be changed in this process